broadinstitute/workbench-libs/CONTRIBUTING.md

 - Moving classes between packages
 - Behavioral changes

+To make a minor version bump, increment the version by 0.1.

 ### Major version bump

 Examples where a major version bump is necessary include: